mdawaffe/Congregate/README.md

 The initial sync is able to fetch most of your checkins' data but not all.
-This is a constraint of the Foursquare API: the initial sync can fetch your checkins and their venues quickly, but the response the Foursquare API returns for each checkin and venue is only a partial representation.
-To get the full representation, Congregate must fetch additional data for each checkin and venue.
+This is a constraint of the Foursquare API: the initial sync can fetch your checkins and their venues quickly, but the response the Foursquare API returns for each checkin and venue is only a partial/short representation.
+To get the full/long representation, Congregate must fetch additional data for each checkin and venue.